karthikq/Login-with-Sql-Database/README.md

 This website is created using Node JS and MySql has the Database.Since mySql hosting is not free .I have not hosted it.

 # NPM module
-Express : to create a node JS server.
+Express : to create a node JS server .
 Dotenv : to unpublish nodemodules and secrect key.
 Bcrypt: to hash password.
 Ejs : To handle multiple Html pages.